edserranoc/Data-Science/README.md

 The objetive of this repository is provide enough material to learn the most important topics related to Data Science.

-## Basics of Data Science
-- Links to fast access to pages with relevant information.
-    - Towards Data Science
-    - Github repositories.

 ## Machine-Learning

 **Materials:**